 The partisans' theory apparently was that possession is 9/10 of the law, and having their own forces take possession before the Soviets arrived would be of immeasurable value in who would wind up controlling Poland after the war (which everyone saw coming before Christmas).

 |A girl in the ghetto.|

 A similar move was afoot in Paris for later that month.
-Everyone, seeing the Allies pushing the Wehrmacht back so quickly both in the east and west, figured the Nazis were through.
+Everyone, seeing the Allies pushing the Wehrmacht back so quickly both in the east and west, figured the Germans were through.

 |Stefan Tomaszewski, 11-years old Polish volunteer soldier during the Warsaw Uprising, August 1944, Warsaw, Poland|

 So, on August 1, 1944, the London government gave the signal to the Polish underground to revolt.
 This was a signal not just from the Poles in London, but also from Moscow radio, so there was all sorts of underlying motives of a mysterious and perhaps sinister nature.

 |Anna Zakrzewska was a courier/medical orderly in the Polish underground.
 Her codename was Hanka Biała (White Hannah).
 Following training in June/July 1944 in the Wyszkowa forest, she joined the uprising.
 Anna, 18, perished.|